gcrilab/turtlebot3-k8s/README.md

 ---

-## Analysing Results
+## Analyzing Results

-After an experiment, copy the CSV log from the host-path volume and run the visualisation script:
+After an experiment, copy the CSV log from the host-path volume and run the visualization script:

 ```bash
 scp u1@<desktop-ip>:/home/u1/turtlebot3-logs/enhanced_log_figure8_1.csv .